finite-element/finite-element-course/doc/source/P1_poisson.rst

 Since its inception in the 1960s specialists in finite elements have written an almost uncountable number of software packages for solving finite element problems.
-A small number of these packages have gone to underpin the now multi-billion dollar engineering design and analysis software sector.
+A small number of these have gone to underpin the now multi-billion dollar engineering design and analysis software sector.
 Packages such as ABAQUS, COMSOL Multiphysics and ADINA are now used everyday by hundreds of thousands of engineers and scientists across the globe.

 These software packages offer an end-to-end finite element analysis, including computer-aided design tools, advanced mesh creation capabilities, finite